viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{% tab name="Go"%}}

-To code a new filter resource model, you must implement a client interface defined by the required methods outlined in the <file>client.go</file> file in the corresponding [resource's directory](https://github.com/viamrobotics/rdk/tree/main/components/).
+To write your own code, implement a client interface defined by the required methods outlined in the <file>client.go</file> file for the specific resource you are implementing.
-The camera's <file>client.go</file> is located at [`rdk/components/camera/client.go`](https://github.com/viamrobotics/rdk/blob/main/components/camera/client.go).
+For example, the camera's <file>client.go</file> file is located at <file>[/components/camera/client.go](https://github.com/viamrobotics/rdk/blob/main/components/camera/client.go)</file>.

-1. Open the <file>color_filter.go</file> you just created and implement the required methods in it.
+1. Open the <file>color_filter.go</file> file you just created and implement the required methods in it.
    Ensure you exclude the `Read` method, which you will replace with a method, `Next`, to add filtering functionality in the upcoming section.
    - You can create your own code or copy the code from the [viam-labs colorfilter repository's color_filter.go](https://github.com/viam-labs/modular-filter-examples/blob/main/colorfilter/color_filter.go) file.